-1. The revenue or taxes pledged by the City will be sufficient to meet all the Obligations assumed by the City, in accordance with Texas Water Code § 15.607.
+- 1. The revenue or taxes pledged by the City will be sufficient to meet all the Obligations assumed by the City, in accordance with Texas Water Code § 15.607. - 2.
+The application and assistance applied for meet the requirements of the Safe Drinking Water Act, 42 U.S.C. §§ 300f et seq.

-- 2. The application and assistance applied for meet the requirements of the Safe Drinking Water Act, 42 U.S.C. §§ 300f et seq. and Pub.
-L. 117-58, 135 Stat.
-1400-1401, as well as state law, in accordance with Texas Water Code § 15.607. - 3.
-The term of the Obligations does not exceed the expected useful life of the project proposed by the City. - 4.
+- 3. The term of the Obligations does not exceed the expected useful life of the project proposed by the City. - 4.
 The City has adopted and implemented a water conservation program for the more efficient use of water that will meet reasonably anticipated local needs and conditions and that incorporates practices, techniques, or technology prescribed by the Texas Water Code and TWDB's rules. - 5.
-The City has completed a current audit required by Texas Water Code § 16.0121 and 31 TAC § 358.6 and filed it with the TWDB in accordance with Texas Water Code § 16.053(j). - 6.
-The City is eligible for principal forgiveness through the DWSRF in a total amount not to exceed \$2,669,693.
-The City is eligible for financing in an amount of \$30,000 at a reduced interest rate of 0%.
+The TWDB has approved a regional water plan for the region of the state that includes the area benefiting from the project and the needs to be addressed by the project will be addressed in a manner consistent with the approved regional and state water plans, as required by Texas Water Code § 16.053(j). - 6.
+The City has completed a current water audit required by Texas Water Code § 16.0121 and 31 TAC § 358.6 and filed it with the TWDB in accordance with Texas Water Code § 16.053(j). - 7.
+The City meets the definition of "Disadvantaged Community" in 31 TAC § 371.1(24) and is therefore eligible for principal forgiveness in an amount not to exceed \$1,000,000. - 8.
+The City qualifies for financial assistance not to exceed \$100,000, including the origination fee, with a reduced interest rate of zero percent in order to prepare an Asset Management Plan as described in the applicable Intended Use Plan.